alemorm/embedded_udp_3phase/README.md

 ![3 phase power](img/noiselessphaseanimation.gif)

+---

 ## Description

 Testing User Datagram Protocol (UDP) communications on a Raspberry Pi 3 Model B. The Raspberry Pi sends simulated 3-phase power data to another device in a Local Area Network through an UDP port and the data is visualized real-time using Python.

+---

 ## Overview

-The executables (under the [bin directory](bin/)) for [`threephasegenerator`] and [`threephaseforwarder`] are first run on the Raspberry Pi to start listening on the specified ports (Port:6367).
-The python script [`udp_3phase`] is then run on the host machine to send an array of options for the simulated 3 phase power data such as the added noise, time step, frequency and debug mode to start the simulation.
+The executables (under the [bin directory](bin/)) for [`threephasegenerator`] and [`threephaseforwarder`] are first run on the Raspberry Pi to start listening on the specified UDP ports (6367 and 5367).
+The python script [`udp_3phase`] is then run on the host machine to send an array of options for the simulated 3 phase power data, such as the added noise, time step, frequency and debug mode, to start the simulation.
 The [`threephaseforwarder`] script receives the array and acts as a gate to relay the communications to the [`threephasegenerator`] script.
-The simulated data is then sent back to [`threephaseforwarder`], which relays it back to host machine and displayed real-time.
+The simulated data is then sent back to [`threephaseforwarder`], which relays it back to the host machine and displayed real-time.

+---

 ## Embedded Development